DanieleScipioni/Mustache/docs/index.md

 - ASP.NET Core 1.0
 - Windows Universal 10.0

-Mustache documentation and specifications can be found at [http://mustache.github.com](http://mustache.github.com).
+Mustache documentation and specifications can be found at [http://mustache.github.io](http://mustache.github.io).

 # Compliance to Mustache specifications
-This implementation is compliant to version 1.1.3 (currently this is the last version) of Mustache specifications except for the optional module *lambdas*.
+This implementation is compliant to version 1.2.2 (at today 2022.08.10 this is the last version) of Mustache specifications except for the optional module *lambdas*, *inheritance* and *dynamic-names*.
 Specifications are available at [https://github.com/mustache/spec](https://github.com/mustache/spec).

 # NuGet
 Mustache.NETStandard is availabe using NuGet at [https://www.nuget.org/packages/Mustache.NETStandard](https://www.nuget.org/packages/Mustache.NETStandard).